Aman-343/CarInsuranceQuote/README.md

-Insurance Rate Calculator - System Testing with Selenium

-Overview

-This project involves system testing of a browser-based web application that calculates an individual's insurance rate based on their age, driving experience, and accident history.
-The testing will be performed using Selenium, ensuring that the application meets business requirements and validates user input correctly.

-Business Requirements

-The web application determines insurance eligibility and rates based on the following rules:

-Insurance Eligibility

-If a driver has 3 or more accidents, they are not eligible for insurance.

-Otherwise, they are eligible.

-Base Rate Calculation

-No driving experience → $4000 annually

-1 to 9 years of experience → $2500 annually

-10 or more years of experience → $1800 annually

-Rate Reduction

-If the driver is 30 years or older and has at least two years of driving experience, a 25% discount is applied to the base rate.

-Input Validation Rules

-The application includes the following mandatory input fields:

-First Name & Last Name

-Address

-City

-Province

-Postal Code (Format: ANA NAN e.g., N2L 3G1)

-Phone Number (Formats: 123-123-1234 or (123)123-1234)

-Email Address (Format: username@domain.ext e.g., xyz@gmail.com)

-Age (Must be ≥16)

-Experience (Must be ≥0 and Age - Experience ≥ 16)

-Number of Accidents (Must be ≥0)

-Setup Instructions

-Prerequisites

-Ensure you have the following installed:

-Python (Version 3.7 or later)

-pip (Python package manager)

-Google Chrome (or another supported browser)

-ChromeDriver (or equivalent for your browser)
+**Insurance Rate Calculator**
+**Overview**
+The Insurance Rate Calculator is a software application designed to calculate an individual's insurance rate based on their personal details, including age, driving experience, and accident history.
+It follows a set of business rules to determine whether an individual is eligible for insurance and, if so, calculates the appropriate rate based on specific criteria.

+**Business Requirements**
+The insurance rate is determined based on the following criteria:

+**Eligibility:**
+If the driver has 3 or more accidents, they will not be eligible for insurance.

+**Base Rate:**
+No experience: $4000 annually.
+1-9 years of experience: $2500 annually.
+10+ years of experience: $1800 annually.

+**Discount:**
+If the driver is 30 years or older and has at least 2 years of driving experience, a 25% reduction in the base rate is applied.

+**Key Features**
+Eligibility Check: Automatically checks if a user is eligible for insurance based on their accident history.
+Base Rate Calculation: Determines the base rate based on driving experience.
+Discount Application: Applies a 25% discount if the user meets the age and experience criteria.
+Input Validation: Ensures that all required fields are properly formatted and meet the business rules (e.g., valid postal code and phone number).

+**Project Setup**
+**Prerequisites**
+To run this project, you need to have the following software installed:

+Apache (For hosting the application on a server)
+Git (For version control)
+Visual Studio Code

+**Version Control**

+This project uses Git for source control, managed via GitHub.

+Why Git?

+Collaboration & Branching - Git allows multiple contributors to work on different features simultaneously without conflicts.

+Version Tracking & Rollback - Every change is recorded, making it easy to revert to a previous state if necessary.

+Integration with CI/CD - Git integrates well with Continuous Integration/Deployment tools to automate testing and deployment processes.